mverouden/blogdown-academic/content/post/2021-06-17-rstudio-installation-wurclient/index.md

 subtitle: ''

 # Summary for listings and search engines
-summary: "Instructions on how to install RStudio yourself on a WURclient without using Software Center."
+summary: "Instructions on how to install RStudio yourself on a WURclient without using Software Center/WURAppStore."

 # Link this post with a project
 projects: []